KuprikSar/Lesson1/lesson1.md

 For look a history type a `git log` or a short type a `git log --oneline`.

 ## 7. Move to save point
+For move to save point in branch type `git checkout save_pont_code`.
+For move to actual version in selected branch `git checkout branchname`.